vtereshkov/xdpw/README.md

 * There are no `Break`, `Continue` and `Exit` procedures
 * There are no unsigned integers, double-precision floating-point numbers, sets, enumerations, variant records
 * There are no procedural types, but pointers to procedures can be used for implementing Windows API callbacks
-* Open array parameters do not have `High` and `Low` procedures.
+* Open array parameters do not have `High` and `Low` functions.
 Array length should be explicitly passed to a subroutine
 * Strings are null-terminated arrays of characters (C style).
 String manipulation routines should be used instead of direct concatenation or comparison
 * The only file type is `Text`, which is equivalent to `file`.
 It can be used for both text and untyped files
 * Arrays, strings and records cannot be passed to subroutines by value or used as function results